 Dave and I have a taken MANY photos and if get enough energy to post them all, I will try to while we’re here, but it may not happen until we’re home from the trip itself.

 Day two in Edinburgh was met with mist & drizzle, but we didn’t let that stop us.
 After a quick bite to eat at the hotel we took a taxi over to Leith to view the Royal Yacht BRITANNIA.

-The Britannia was in service as the Queen’s yacht for 43 years, from 1954 until 1997 and it’s a bit of a time capsule from the 1950’s and 1960’s with simple furnishings and mechanical fixtures and navigation that was never really modernized.
+The Britannia was in service as the Queen’s yacht for 43 years, from 1954 until 1997 and it’s a bit of a time capsule from the 1950’s and 1960’s with simple furnishings and mechanical fixtures and navigation that were never really modernized.

 The audio tour and the tour process itself was fantastic and the folks this attraction employs were friendly, helpful, and very informative.
 Dave and I give the whole experience five stars!
 My mom would have LOVED this!

 We were able view the queens private study, bedroom, and sitting room as well as Prince Philip’s rooms.
 Very simple, but lovely.
 Then we viewed the crew quarters, laundry, and engine rooms.
 I was particularly fascinated by the very old communication system they apparently were still using when the ship was decommissioned in the 90’s.
 It must have felt foreign to any young guests who visited.
 Having to flip an actual switch to contact another room and deck.
 VERY 1950’s.